Analysis is exploratory and has not been adjusted for multiple comparisons. No clinical or statistical conclusions can be drawn.

 Images are from DECT scans.
 These images are from the same patient in MIRROR RCT.

-vary.
-The optimal treatment duration for KRYSTEXXA has not been established.3
+The optimal treatment duration for KRYSTEXXA has not been established.2 Individual results may vary.

 BEST RESULTS WERE SEEN AT 6-12 MONTHS3